RIM-7 Sea Sparrow: Improved basic point defense missile system (IBPDMS)

 launches a Sea Sparrow missile, shown with its mid-wing still folded as it departs a NSSM Mark 29 launcher on November 5, 2003.

 Two Mark 95 unmanned illumination radars used to guide a Sea Sparrow to its target.

 In 1968, Denmark, Italy, and Norway signed an agreement with the US Navy to use the Sea Sparrow on their ships, and collaborate on improved versions.
 Over the next few years a number of other countries joined the NATO SEASPARROW Project Office (NSPO), and today it includes 12 member nations.
 Under this umbrella group, the "Improved Basic Point Defense Missile System" (IBPDMS) program started even while the original version was being deployed.

-IBPDMS emerged as the RIM-7H, which was essentially the RIM-7A with the mid-mounted wings modified to be able to fold.
+IBPDMS emerged as the RIM-7H, which was essentially the RIM-7E with the mid-mounted wings modified to be able to fold.
 This was done in a fashion similar to carrier-based aircraft; the wings were hinged at a point about 50% along the span, with the outer portions rotated back toward the body of the missile.
-This allowed them to be stored in tighter container tubes in the new Mark 29 launcher, and flip open automatically when they were released from the tube.
+This allowed them to be stored in tighter container tubes in the new Mark 29 missile launcher, and flip open automatically when they were released from the tube.
 The other major change was to allow the seeker to work with a variety of illumination radars, including those being used with existing European missile systems.

 Production of the RIM-7H began in 1973 as NATO Sea Sparrow Missile System (NSSMS) Block I. For the US Navy's use the new Mark 95 illuminator system was also introduced, similar to the original Mark 115 but with automatic guidance that could be used in any weather.
 The Mark 95 formed the basis of the highly automated Mark 91 fire control system.